KurutsuKaren/Azur-Lane-web/README.md

 # KurutsuKaren's Azur Lane webpage repository

-This is the repository of my Azur Lane webpage.
+This is the repository of my Azur Lane webpage ***CURRENTLY NOT HOSTED ANYWHERE***.
 This page will contain the ship droprates on every ***story mode*** map.
 Once finished, I'll maybe add more utilities such as a Power calculator for ships.

 ## Language and packs